rushi3691/DevRewards/README.md

 Video 👉 youtube Video

+## Usage

+To use DevRewards, follow these steps:

+1. Visit the DevRewards website at [https://www.devrewards.com](https://www.devrewards.com)
+2. Connect your wallet and GitHub account to the platform.
+3. Browse the catalogue page to find listed repositories and rewards they offer.
+4. Contribute to the repositories by submitting code contributions (pull requests).
+5. Visit the dashboard page to manage your repositories and set reward rules.
+6. Explore the logs page to track transactions and activities on the platform.

 ## Architecture

 ![App Screenshot](https://github.com/Kshitij0O7/HackathonReadme/assets/91107953/45997575-2dce-446e-9e24-ab1931f57dc8)

-## Tech Stack
+## Technology

-Client: NEXT.js, React, TailwindCSS
+- Frontend: Next.js, Tailwind CSS, Wagmi

-Backend: Smart Contracts, Node.js, Express, Chainlink Oracle
+- Backend: Smart contract, Express.js, Node.js, Chainlink Oracle

-Deployment: Docker, AWS
+- Deployment: Docker, AWS

 ## Add-ons

 For the best experience we recommend having
 - Browser support: Add metamask or some other wallet extension to be installed

-- Integrations: Github installer

 ## Features